kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

     PG -.->|ref| W
 ```

-The `PodGroup` object is created and owned by the true workload [^1] controller.
+The `PodGroup` object is created and owned by the true workload controller [^1].
 When the controller needs to create pods that require gang scheduling, it first creates a `PodGroup` based on the `podGroupTemplate` that is defined in `WorkloadReference`.This ensures automatic garbage collection when the parent object is deleted.

-Pods reference their PodGroup via `workloadRef.podGroupTemplateName`.
-The scheduler uses this reference to look up the `PodGroup`, then follows `WorkloadReference` to locate the `Workload` to identify the scheduling policy.
+Pods reference their PodGroup via `workloadRef.podGroupTemplateName` which allows the scheduler to look up the `PodGroup` object.
 The scheduler requires the `PodGroup` to exist before scheduling pods that reference it.

 ### Naming Convention